mwgit00/xzumo32U4/README.md

 spintrak - Spins robot to face an object.

-hillroam - Tries to avoid venturing anywhere that semms too steep.
+hillroam - Tries to avoid venturing anywhere that seems too steep.